jra3/system-agent/README.md

 We build linux/amd64 and linux/arm64 images.

 ## Support
-For questions and support feel free to post a Github Issue.
+For questions and support feel free to post a GitHub Issue.
 For commercial support, contact us at support@antimetal.com.

 ## License